RobTillaart/Statistic/README.md

 The statistic library is made to get basic statistical information from a one dimensional set of data, e.g. a stream of values of a sensor.

-The stability of the formulas is improved by the help of Gil Ross (Thanks!)
+The stability of the formulas is improved by the help of Gil Ross (Thanks!).

-The template version (1.0.0) is created by Glen Cornell.
+The template version (1.0.0) is created by Glen Cornell  (Thanks!).

 ## Interface